DOJ can resume criminal probe of classified documents from Mar-a-Lago, appeals court says

 "Plaintiff suggests that he may have declassified these documents when he was President," the court wrote.
 "But the record contains no evidence that any of these records were declassified.
 And before the special master, Plaintiff resisted providing any evidence that he had declassified any of these documents."

-Trump's lawyers have also sought to put off making any specific disclosures about whether the documents had been declassified while the special master initially reviews the materials.
+Trump's lawyers had also sought to put off making any specific disclosures about whether the documents had been declassified while the special master initially reviews the materials.

+The appeals court included an extensive takedown of the logic US District Judge Aileen Cannon put forward for ordering the special master review and for denying the DOJ's request that the classified documents be exempted from it.

+The panel dissected the rationale Cannon had presented to justify her intervention, saying she had put forward an "untenable" approach for letting an intelligence community assessment of the documents continue while the criminal probe into them was on pause.
+The government had "sufficiently explained how and why its national security review is inextricably intertwined with its criminal investigation" -- a claim that Cannon had dismissed.

 "The records' classification markings establish that they are government records and that responsible officials previously determined that their unauthorized disclosure would cause damage -- including 'exceptionally grave damage' -- to the Nation's security," the prosecutors had told the 11th Circuit in a Tuesday night filing.

-The Justice Department had asked for the 11th Circuit's intervention in the Mar-a-Lago documents dispute after Trump successfully sued to obtain the appointment of a special master -- an independent attorney -- to pour through the roughly 11,000 documents the FBI obtained in its search of Trump's home.
+The Justice Department had asked for the 11th Circuit's intervention in the Mar-a-Lago documents dispute after Trump successfully sued to obtain the appointment of a special master -- an independent attorney -- to pour through the roughly 11,000 documents the FBI had obtained in its search.

 None of the three criminal statutes the FBI cited when it obtained the Mar-a-Lago search warrant hinge on the materials being classified, DOJ argued.